macgile/DataGridFilter/README.md

 A custom DataGrid control that inherits from the base DataGrid control class and override some methods to implement filters for each column, like Excel.

-The translation of the information displayed (Select All, Blank, Ok, Cancel, Date, etc.) is available in several languages : English, French, Russian, German, Italian, Chinese.
+Translation of information displayed and formatting of dates in the chosen language.
+Languages available: English, French, Russian, German, Italian, Chinese.

  > *The translations are from google translate, if you find any errors please let me know.*